Microsoft Teams Phone licensing explained

 So, what licenses are typically needed to make external calls using Microsoft Teams with Direct Routing?

 For Microsoft 365 Enterprise licensing, those on level E1 or E3 would need to add a Teams Phone license.
 (Remember E5 comes with voice capabilities).
-Those on a Microsoft 365 Business, would need to purchase voice as a bundle, and request this without the Microsoft Calling Plan included.
+Those on a Microsoft 365 Business plan would need to purchase voice as a bundle, and request this without the Microsoft Calling Plan included.

 How to enable Teams Voice without Teams Phone license.